Device Actions

 What

-The Clear Restrictions Passcode command is used to remove a passcode that has been set to prevent restrictions from being changed.
-A restrictions passcode must be set on device for this command to show in the admin.
+The Clear Restrictions Passcode command removes a passcode that was set to prevent restrictions from being changed.
+A restrictions passcode must already be set on the device for this command to appear in FileWave Anywhere.

-You can make an Apple Profile that would prevent a restriction passcode from being set.
+You can also deploy an Apple Profile that prevents a restrictions passcode from being set.

 When/Why